 Yet another sense of bodger is hinted at by a line in the Flanders and Swann song that mentioned the rhinoceros having a “bodger on his bonce”.
 Many people have written to say that they know a bodger as a pointed instrument for various purposes.
 For example Doug Dew wrote: “From my childhood in Surrey, I have a vague memory of the use of the word bodger to mean a blunt stick or tool used to make holes in the ground for seeds”.
 Alan Harrison added: “Bodge is certainly in use in Black Country dialect for poking or making a hole.
 I have heard my father use bodger of an instrument used to make holes, as for example when making an extra hole in a belt when the wearer has gained or lost weight”.
 Tony Chadwick, Professor of French at the Memorial University of Newfoundland, remembers the late Dr George Storey, co-editor of the Dictionary of Newfoundland English, applying bodger to one of those pointed sticks for picking up litter.
 Others have mentioned that it is the usual name for the tool used by scaffolders, which has a spanner/wrench at one end and a point at the other.

 It seems extremely likely that this is a variant of podger, recorded from the nineteenth century in various engineering contexts.
-Indeed, several subscribers wrote to say that they knew of pointed instruments under this name.
+Indeed, several readers have written to say that they knew of pointed instruments under this name.
 It is said to derived from podge or pudge for something short, fat or thick-set.